andrasq/node-google-custom-metrics/README.md

   then offset the timestamp by 1 ms every upload for 10000 ms (ie, 10k uploads).
   Should guarantee monotonically increasing timestamps even across upload boundaries, and automatically de-dups the upload.

+- Automatically average samples that fall in the same minute like legacy Stackdriver did.
+  `guard` option to defer stats newer than the last ms; checkpoint deferred samples to .sav file, preload them on next upload.